Spitsbergen & Svalbard Cruises

 Svalbard Polar Bear Cruises

-Svalbard is the polar bear cruise hub since it’s the best place in the world to see a polar bear from a cruise ship.
+Svalbard is the polar bear cruise epicenter.
+It is the best place in the world to see a polar bear from a cruise ship.
 The archipelago is home to about 3,000 polar bears, which exceeds the human population.
-While it is not guaranteed to see a polar bear on a Svalbard cruise, it is rare to not see at least one on a week-long cruise.
+While it is not guaranteed to see a polar bear on a Svalbard expedition cruise, it is rare to not see at least one over the course of a week.

 Higher densities of bears are found on the east coast and along the fjords of the northern part of the archipelago.
 The islands of Hopen, Noradaustalandet, Edgeoya, Svenskoya and Kongsoya are recognized as important polar bear habitat, so look for polar bear cruise itineraries that attempt to include these sites if you are particularly keen to see polar bears.